puppetlabs/puppet-docs/source/puppet/5.5/lang_reserved.markdown

 * Digits
 * Underscores

-Parameter names should match the following regular expression:
+Parameter names should match the following Ruby regular expression:

     \A\$[a-z][a-z0-9_]*\Z